which universities provide puppy therapy?

 The sole purpose of university mental health day is to bring together various communities on the importance of mental health.
 The focus is to come up with innovative ways to implement positive change on how mental health is prioritised at university for current and future students.
 This can be done through a range of events both in-person and virtual, allowing students to collaborate and unleash their creativity towards an important cause.

-benefits of puppy therapy for students.
+what are the benefits of puppy therapy for students?

-As well as fundraising events and other mental health resources, pet therapy can be a fantastic outlet for stressed students.
+As well as fundraising events and other mental health resources, puppy therapy can be a fantastic outlet for stressed students.
 Students have the pressure of tight deadlines and exams.
-Sometimes they can feel pretty lonely, it’s daunting when staying in a new place on your own without any home comforts or familiar faces.
+Sometimes they can feel pretty lonely; it’s daunting when staying in a new place on your own without any home comforts or familiar faces.
 Studies indicate that spending time around a furry friend can reduce the stress hormone (cortisol) in humans.
 This is why many workplaces are now allowing owners to bring their dogs in, or they’re arranging team bonding activities just like puppy therapy.
 More universities need to follow-suit!

 Just like employees, university students could greatly benefit from having puppies on campus.
-Puppy therapy will encourage students to speak about how they’re feeling, which may inspire others to do the same.
+Puppy therapy can encourage students to speak about how they’re feeling, which may inspire others to do the same.
 It might bring comfort for students to know that they aren’t alone, and many others face similar difficulties to them.
-Plus, being smothered by puppy kisses and cuddles is a sure-fire way to put a smile on someone’s face!
+Plus, being smothered by puppy kisses and cuddles is a surefire way to put a smile on someone’s face!
 You can find out more info here on why puppy therapy is great for employees and university students.

-how to request puppy therapy on campus.
+how can I request puppy therapy on campus?

 It’s great to see that universities around the UK are looking to incorporate puppy therapy into student living.
 If you’re considering going to university in London, keep an eye out for which ones provide puppy therapy.
 You never know, we might be paying you a visit soon!

 Here are some of the universities and student accommodations that have joined the movement: